Medical student fitness to practise

 - Where there is a significant risk of relapse or loss of insight, which may be characteristic of a condition, for example addiction or certain mental health conditions.

-- If the student fails to comply with measures and adjustments set by occupational health or others that are designed to enable them to complete the course.
+- If the student fails to seek and follow measures and adjustments set by occupational health or others that are designed to enable them to complete the course.

 - If a health condition continues to impact on the student's ability to engage with the course after adjustments have been made.